brecheisen37/TLD-RevealMap/README.md

 Automatically reveals the map.

 ## Changelog
+### 2.0
+fixed mod being enabled when not supposed to be, rewrote backend now works by updating the map when the map is opened and last updated time is not being displayed as "now" this means it will reveal the map at most once every in game hour, rather than every time the map is opened, improving performance.

 ### 1.3.0
 fixed bug where map would sometimes not be revealed, added support for trial mode